Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 Another question to consider is how to obtain the set of target virgin maps from a set of targets covered by a test case.
 A naive approach would be to maintain a target virgin map for each of the targets that have been covered by seeds in the corpus.
 However, this approach could suffer from performance overhead: since comparing the execution trace with virgin maps is a frequent event, a large number of targets covered by each test case would require comparisons with a correspondingly large number of virgin maps, resulting in a non-negligible overhead.
 Initially, we implemented this naive approach and, by observing how each target virgin map was updated with new bits from the execution trace, we discovered that some virgin maps frequently update the same bits simultaneously.
 The general idea is that we can cluster these virgin maps into a single virgin map.
 This can reduce the overhead caused by repeated comparisons while still maintaining the desired path diversity.

 \textbf{Obtaining clusters}.
-Algorithm \ref{SelectVirginMaps} outlines the process of selecting the set of clusters from targets covered by the execution of a test case.
+To select the set of clusters corresponding to the execution of a test case, \sysname{} merges all clusters containing the targets covered during the execution.
 Each cluster corresponds to one virgin map and vice versa.
-First, we insert primary cluster corresponding to the primary virgin map.
-Then, for each target covered by the test case, we find its cluster using $get\_cluster$, which maps each target to the cluster containing it, and insert the returned cluster into $clusters$.
-Since targets are now clustered and different targets can return the same cluster from $get\_cluster$, we use a unique set as the data type for $clusters$ to prevent duplication of elements.
-With these clusters obtained, we can get the set of virgin maps to be used in Algorithm~\ref{SaveIfInterestingAFLRun}.
+By assembling these clusters together with the primary cluster, we can get the set of virgin maps used in Algorithm~\ref{SaveIfInterestingAFLRun}.
+For an in-depth depiction, refer to Appendix \ref{ObtainingClusters}.

 \textbf{Association rule mining}.
 Before discussing the details of our clustering algorithm, we will first introduce some concepts related to association rule mining used in this paper, which differ slightly from the original definitions.
-Assume we have a given set of items $I = \{i_1, i_2, ..., i_n\}$ and a database $D = \{t_1, t_2, ..., t_m\}$ where $\forall_{t \in D}\ t \subseteq I$.
+Assume we have a given set of items $I = \{i_1, i_2, ..., i_n\}$ and a database $D = \{t_1, t_2, ..., t_m\}$.
+Each element $t$ in $D$ is defined as a subset of $I$ (i.e., $\forall_{t \in D}\ t \subseteq I$).
 In other words, the database consists of multiple subsets of items.
 In this paper, we define an association rule~\cite{Agrawal1993MiningAR} between two items, denoted as $i_a \Rightarrow i_b$, where $i_a \in I$ and $i_b \in I$.
 Intuitively, this rule suggests that when $i_a$ appears in a set $t$ within the database, $i_b$ is also likely to appear.
 Several metrics have been defined to measure the extent to which a given rule holds in a given database.
 The support count of an itemset $X \subseteq I$ is the number of times the itemset appears in the database.
 In other words, the support count, denoted as $\sigma(X)$, is the number of $t \in D$ such that $X \subseteq t$.
 The confidence of a rule $i_a \Rightarrow i_b$ is a ratio measuring the frequency of $i_b$ appearing given that $i_a$ appears, calculated by $\frac{\sigma({\{i_a,i_b\}})}{\sigma({i_a})}$.
 In this paper, we consider a rule $i_a \Rightarrow i_b$ to be valid if both its support count $\sigma(\{i_a,i_b\})$ and its confidence are larger than a specified threshold.